gabceb/node-metainspector/README.md

-client.internal_links     	# array of strings, with every internal link found on the page as an absolute URL client.external_links     	# array of strings, with every external link found on the page as an absolute URL client.images           	# array of strings, with every img found on the page as an absolute URL
+client.internal_links     	# array of strings, with every internal link found on the page as an absolute URL client.external_links     	# array of strings, with every external link found on the page as an absolute URL

 ```